 Fuck you, Vopiscus Essair.
 Fuck you right into the underworld.

-Rather powerful mage.
-Humes that are not already mages that spend a lot of time around him, eventually develop the ability to use magic through incidental aura-transfer.
-If you want to freak your hume character out, here's how.
+- Humes that are not already mages, that spend a lot of time around him, eventually develop the ability to use magic from residual aura-transfer, as he has a lot of aura.
+If you want to freak your hume character out, this is how.